jaywood128/nasa-apod-react/README.md

   4. `cd nasa-apod-react`

+  6. `gem install bundler` -- install bundler to get dependencies

-  5. `bundle install` for all dependencies
+  5. `bundle install` -- installs all gem dependencies

-## Database creation
-   ` rake db:migrate `

-  ## Up and running

-  6. Run server with `rails s ` to run
+  6. `rails s ` -- run server on 3000

+  ## Client

+  7. Open a new terminal window

+  8. `yarn install`

-  7. After opening a new terminal window and run `./bin/webpack-dev-server` to run client
+  9.  run `./bin/webpack-dev-server` to run the client

   # License
   This project is licensed under the MIT License - see the LICENSE.md file for details